KevinGrandon/pipe-core/README.md

-# Pipe.js
+# pipe-core

-Pipe.js is a framework for creating fast and responsive HTML5 applications.
+Pipe is a framework for creating fast and responsive HTML5 applications.
 It enables you to build an architecture which offloads work to Workers and SharedWorkers, and communicate easily between them.

 ## Get the code
 ```